wordpress-mobile/swift-style-guide/README.md

 ## Parentheses

-Parentheses around conditionals, if,for,while,do statements, are not required and should be omitted.
+Parentheses around conditionals, if, for, while, do statements, are not required and should be omitted.

 **Preferred:**
 ```swift